qige96/reskeeper/README.md

 ## Introduction

-Considering these scenarios: you are doing web crapping that requiring proxies with multi-threads, and each thread can only use one proxy and one proxy can only be used by one thread at one time; or you are doing monkey tests for login process of your several applications at one time, each application can only use one test account and each account can only be used by one application at one time.
-You will need to manage the applying and releasing of these **exclusive resources**, and here is this little system taht can help.
+Considering these scenarios: you are doing web scrapping that requires proxies with multi-threads, and each thread can only use one proxy and one proxy can only be used by one thread at one time; or you are doing monkey tests for login process of your several applications simultaneously, each application can only use one test account and each account can only be used by one application at one time.
+You will need to manage the applying and releasing of these **exclusive resources**, and here is this little system that can help.

 ## Installation
 You can install it by just one command